craterink/mew-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Cooper Raterink researches large language model safety and responsibility at Cohere, a Toronto-based start-up.
-Herecently graduated from the MSc program at Stanford University, where he studied human-centered artificial intelligence and analyzed misinformation with Stanford Internet Observatory and the Election Integrity Partnership.
+I research large language model safety at [Cohere](https://cohere.ai/), a Toronto-based startup building a developer-focused NLP platform.
+(We're hiring!
+Shoot me an email at cooper at cohere dot ai and say hi 🙂.)
+I recently graduated from the MSc [computer science](https://cs.stanford.edu/research) program at Stanford University, where I studied human-centered artificial intelligence and analyzed misinformation with the [Stanford Internet Observatory](https://cyber.fsi.stanford.edu/io/io) as part of the [Election Integrity Partnership](https://www.eipartnership.net/).

-His research interests include [TODO]
+My research and writing is generally at the intersection of technology and society.
+Current interests include AI safety, fairness, and ethics; the effects of AI on the online information ecosystem and influence operations; contrastive learning for natural language understanding; and safety and performance evaluation of large language generation models.

+Outside of work and research, you can usually find me near the water 🌊🌊🌊